CiscoDevNet/global-partner-engineering/AI enabled Outcomes/Outcome 2/README.md

 - **Database**: MongoDB Atlas

-## FOR DEVELOPERS :

-# AI enabled Outcomes - Outcome 2
+# AI enabled Outcomes - Outcome 2 - For Developers :

 This repository will hold the code for the outcome2